NSLS-II-BMM/BeamlineManual/docs/pds.rst

   :numref:`(Section %s) <sample_stages>`
 * set the active Xspress3 ROI to the correct emission line

-This whole process takes less than 5 minutes.
+This whole process takes at most 7 minutes, sometimes under 3 minutes.
 After that, the beamline is ready to collect data.

 If using the focusing mirror, do this: